DragonflyTelescope/dfcosmic/README.md

 5. Open a Pull Request

 ## Citation
+If you use this package, please include a reference to the GitHub repository and the following Zenodo DOI: 10.5281/zenodo.18451251

 ## License
 The License for all past and present versions is the GPL-3.0.